wp-plugins/adaptive-images/readme.txt

  4. Test with an actual mobile device, a smartphone or tablet.
 Watch your website load in a snap.
  5. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
 This is where the resized images are kept and cached by default.
+ 6. View an image straight from a browser and add a &quot;?debug=true&quot; at the end of the url like this &quot;http://www.website.com/wp-content/uploads/2015/01/image.jpg?debug=true&quot;.
+This should print useful debug information about the plugin functions in your installation.
+If you keep seeing your image, then the plugin is not working and the cause is probably the failure to update the .htaccess file properly.

 You may test with a normal desktop browser but only of the computer screen size falls under at least on of the specified breakpoints!